 NOTE—In GCM originator processing, the MIC obtained is not encrypted, unlike in CCM originator processing.
 Refer to NIST Special Publication 800-38D for details.(#4093)

 The PN values sequentially number each MPDU.
-Each transmitter shall maintain a single PN (48-bit counter) for each PTKSA and GTKSA(#59). .
+Each transmitter STA that is not affiliated with an MLD and each MLD shall maintain a single PN (48-bit counter) for each PTKSA and GTKSA(#59).
+Each transmitter STA that is affiliated with an MLD shall use the PN that is maintained by the MLD for the PTKSA and GTKSA.
 The PN shall be implemented as a 48-bit strictly increasing integer, initialized to 1 when the corresponding temporal key is initialized or refreshed.

 A transmitter shall not use IEEE 802.11 MSDU or A-MSDU priorities without ensuring that the receiver supports the required number of replay counters.
 The transmitter shall not reorder GCMP protected frames that are transmitted to the same RA within a replay counter, but may reorder frames across replay counters.
 One possible reason for reordering frames is the IEEE 802.11 MSDU or A-MSDU priority.